code-source1/catapult/README.md

 Ensure these paths are correctly set to match your local environment.

 ## Conclusion
-This framework leverages LLMs to simplify the conversion of C/C++ code to HLS-compatible code, thereby enhancing the efficiency of HLS workflows.
+This framework leverages LLMs to simplify the refactoring and optimization of C/C++ code to HLS-compatible code , thereby simplifying the HLS workflow and enhancing the synthesized hardware efficiency.

-## Reference
-Kangwei Xu, Grace Li Zhang, Xunzhao Yin, Cheng Zhuo, Ulf Schlichtmann, and Bing Li, "Automated C/C++ Program Repair for High-Level Synthesis via Large Language Models," In Proceedings of the 2024 ACM/IEEE International Symposium on Machine Learning for Computer-Aided Design (MLCAD), 2024.
-Association for Computing Machinery, New York, NY, USA, Article 15, 1–9.